killee/Sauna-controller/README.md

 # Sauna-controller

 <!-- Kurzbeschreibung -->
-Ein faszinierendes, innovatives Projekt, das mit ESPHome den ultimativen Sauna-Controller realisiert – smart, zuverlässig und absolut amazing!
+A fascinating and innovative project that implements a powerful sauna controller using ESPHome – smart, reliable, and highly impressive.

 <!-- Inhaltsverzeichnis -->
 - [Attention](#attention-working-with-line-voltage-is-very-dangerous-ensure-you-know-what-you-are-doing)